 - Funds are automatically transferred in the amount chosen—on the schedule chosen—from a bank, savings, or money market account.
 E*TRADE customers can even request to transfer funds from a non-IRA brokerage account at E*TRADE to an IRA.

 Saving for retirement may need to extend beyond retirement accounts.
 Even if someone contributes the maximum to an IRA and a 401(k), they may need to build additional resources.
 If the monthly targeted retirement savings exceed what is allowed to be saved in an IRA or employer’s plan, building additional assets in a taxable account or an emergency fund may be considered.

 Diversification and asset allocation

 Those who have been investing for a long time have probably heard the terms diversification and asset allocation.
 Diversification means dividing your money across different asset classes, each with a different potential for risk and return and driven by factors.
 There is no right asset allocation mix for diversification because every investor is different.
 Adding bonds, international investments, mutual funds, and ETFs are all ways to help build a more balanced and diversified portfolio.
-All of this can be done easily at E*TRADE through My Virtual Advisor, or by speaking with a Financial Consultant.

 STEP 4: Do an annual review

 It is important to periodically review a retirement plan to make sure investments are still on target to meet retirement needs.
 Life events such as a job change, marriage, new baby, or an inheritance may impact a retirement savings plan.
 To keep on target, investors should periodically revisit their plan to make sure their retirement goals have not changed.
 If goals have changed, they may want to adjust their plan if they are saving more or less than they hoped, plan to retire earlier or later, or anticipate greater expenses due to housing, health care, or other post-retirement needs.